 Like cigarettes, e-cigarettes or vape pens contain nicotine ensuring that smokers can get their nicotine fix; it’s widely known that nicotine is the addictive force in all cigarettes.

 E-cigarettes produce vapour instead of smoke which is objectively better for you.
 Inhaling smoke from burning tobacco can in simple terms encourage the spread of fatal diseases such as cancer and heart disease.
 Vapour however is far less harmful as it delivers nicotine straight to the lungs with no burning or combustion.

 Electronic cigarette health risks

 One of the main concerns that some officials may have with vaping is the danger of making smoking ‘cool’ again which if true could encourage people, especially teenagers to take up the habit.
-However according to the NHS in a release in August 2015, e-cigarettes have been hailed as the most popular tool in giving up smoking in the UK.
+However according to the NHS, e-cigarettes have been hailed as the most popular tool in giving up smoking in the UK.

 E-cigarettes are now the most popular quitting aid in England

 Traditional cigarettes require the use of a flame for ignition whereas electronic cigarettes are battery powered therefore remove any danger associated with the combustion of tobacco – vaping involves vaporization of the e liquid.
 You need to ensure you use tested clean e liquids as they are not as yet fully regulated!